bernhard-r-schubert/generate-email/README.md

-# e-check-to-pubfonds
+# generate-email
-Autopopulate pubfonds table with e-check metadata
+Generate e-mails from funding masterlist using e-check data